dansanderson/m65tool/docs/developing.md

 files are mentioned in `.gitignore`, so they don't appear as changed and won't be committed to the repo.

-There are several cleaning targets included by Autotools:
+There are cleaning targets included by Autotools:

 - `make clean` deletes build artifacts, just enough to inspire a subsequent `make` to re-build most things.

 - `make distclean` also deletes some output by `./configure`.
 You must re-run `./configure` before you can `make` again.

-- `make maintainer-clean` deletes a few more intermediate files.
-By design, it leaves enough files for `./configure && make` to succeed.

 I found it was important to fully restore the project directory to its Git repo state to reset artifacts from erroneous Makefile rules.
 To make this easier, I